Just print this out.

 7. Hat and suntan screen.
 Especially if you are fair skinned.
 99% of the time it's very sunny here.
 For your northerners flying in: even if it's overcast, fair skinned people tend to get sun burnt due to our southern location in So.
 California, closer to the equator.

-8. Polarizer filter.
-It screws on the front of your lens- (for most lenses, but not all).
+8. Filters.
+Mainly, a Polarizer Filter...
+They screw onto the front of your lens- (for most lenses, but not all).
 If you have an 'auto focus' camera, you will need the 'circular polarizer', if you don't, a regular 'linear' one is the type you will need, and those are less expensive.
 They run about $50 -$60, depending on brand name/style needed.
 The best money you will ever spend, besides taking a Seewald class or getting the right tripod and ball head ;/) .

-Most of the 'low end' digital cameras will not have screw-on filter capability, but you can hold your polarized sunglasses over the lens for the same effect in many cases, or buy the filter and just hold it over it too, as the ear piece from sunglasses are hard to work around.
+Most of the 'low end' digital cameras will not have screw-on filter capability, but you can hand hold your polarized sunglasses (means you need to buy polarized sunglasses, not all sunglass are) over the lens for the same effect in many cases, or buy the filter and just hold it over it too, as the ear piece from sunglasses are hard to work around.

 10. A photo backpack.
-For those of your real serious shooters with many lenses (and if you are you probably already have one), if not, we suggest you do.
+For those of your real serious shooters with many lenses (and if you are, you probably already have one), if not, we suggest you do.
+Seewald now carries some of these too.